 “Don’t make lunch or dinner reservations.
 Take advantage of the numerous Outdoor Kitchens and eat around the world.”

 An expert favorite is to grab your well-researched food and drink and head to America Gardens Theatre for the evening’s performances.
 The Garden Rocks Concert Series returns, now for seven days a week!
-Shows begin at 5:30, 6:45, and 8:00 nightly, and last approximately 30 minutes.
+Shows begin at 5:30, 6:45, and 8:00 nightly, Each show last approximately 30 minutes.
+A mix of local bands and well-known headliners complete the lineup.
 Don’t forget to bring your dessert!!

 Now that you see all that this spring season has to offer, we hope you’ll use our curated expert tips for Epcot International Flower and Garden Festival to the make your first or 100th trip BLOOM.